nawbc/vs_droid/README.md

 ## Build

-- [bootstrap-aarch64]()  this repo forks termux-packages that fixs the network issue. but needs to archive manually.
+Before you begin
+- Create the termux-packages building environment, clone the [deskbtm/termux-packages](https://github.com/deskbtm/termux-packages) that forks the termux-packages,
+<br />and  follow the guide https://github.com/termux/termux-packages/wiki/For-maintainers#examples
+- For now, all the deb packages in `assets` need to build locally.

 ## Credit